Kerberoge/dwl-screentime/README.md

 Firefox     4m29s
 foot           4s
 ```

+### Pausing
+screentimed allows you to pause screentime recording, which means that usage times are no longer incremented.
+This is useful when you turn off the screen for example.
+Simply run `pkill -USR2 screentimed` to inform the program that it should pause/resume its usage tracking.
+When paused, `screentime` will display an additional message informing you that screentime recording is paused.

+**Note**: it is *not* necessary to pause screentimed before entering suspend mode, since it is clever enough to detect that.
+It has to do with how it measures usage times of apps; these do not include time spent in suspend mode.

 ### Mappings
 Mappings allow you to control the name of an app as it appears in /tmp/screentime; for example, you can rename Firefox to Web Browser.
 This is done based on the appid and window title of the app: